im031985/duplicate-scanner/README.md

 # duplicate-scanner
-a python project which scan directory for duplicate files and directories
+a python project which scan directory for duplicated files and directories